miroapp/api-clients/packages/typescript-node/docs/quickstart-auth.md

 # Miro Node.js client quickstart guide (Using OAuth 2.0 and Express framework)

 In this guide, you will learn how to get started with the Miro REST API by using OAuth 2.0 authorization code flow.
-We will cover setting up an Express HTTP server that uses Miro client library to implement authorization and token management for users.
+We will cover setting up an HTTP server using [Express](expressjs.com/)  that uses Miro client library to implement authorization and token management for users.

 At the end of this guide, you will have a simple application that will prompt users for installation and print a list of all boards the user has access to.